samjmck/samjmck.com/content/blog/investing-in-belgium-tax-efficient-investing/index.en.md

 The last 3 rates are the most important:
 - The **0,12%** TOB for Belgian registered distributing ETFs is low but unfortunately, as I will explain in the next section, dividends are taxed, and distributing ETFs pay out dividends to investors.
 It would be better to invest in accumulating ETFs that reinvest dividends internally without paying out the dividends, as we could then avoid the dividend tax.
 - The problem is that Belgian registered accumulating ETFs are taxed at **1,32%**, which is a fair bit more than the 0,12% of distributing ETFs.
 - Luckily, there's no benefit to buying ETFs that are registered in Belgium, and foreign funds that are still registered in the European Economic Area are taxed at a low rate of **0,12%**.
 These can also be accumulating to avoid the dividend tax.
 Towards the end of this post, you'll notice that we mostly focus on foreign - or more specific, Ireland domiciled - funds.
-This is one of the reasons why, as Ireland is in the European Economic Area and most funds domiciled there aren't registerd here.
+This is one of the reasons why, as Ireland is in the European Economic Area and most funds domiciled there aren't registered here.

 > Funds registered in Belgium are [registered with the FSMA](https://www.fsma.be/sites/default/files/legacy/ccp2_li_nl.pdf "Belgium registered funds") (Financial Services and Markets Authority).
 Note that a fund being registered does not make it more or less trustworthy than funds that aren't registered; it just means that the provider of the fund is allowed to partake in certain commercial activities like advertising the fund to Belgian investors.
 This does also not mean that you cannot buy non-registered funds in Belgium.

 ## Withholding tax

 There's a 30% withholding tax or roerende voorheffing on dividends paid out by shares and interests received by bonds.
-If a Belgian company or fund is paying out the dividends, then they will pay the withholding tax.
-If the dividends are coming from a foreign company or fund, then your broker or bank will pay the withholding tax.
+If a Belgian company or fund is paying out the dividends, then they will pay the withholding tax for you.
+If the dividends are coming from a foreign company or fund, then your broker or bank will pay the withholding tax for you.
 This tax can be avoided quite easily when investing in ETFs by simply choosing an accumulating ETF, but it's still important to understand what the withholding tax is as the dividends received by the fund internally will still be taxed by other countries.

 To understand what happens with dividends when you invest in an ETF, I will first explain what happens when you invest in a foreign stock.
 Take Apple for instance: when they pay out dividends to Belgian investors, the US would normally impose a 30% withholding tax on the dividends and then there would also be the 30% withholding tax from Belgium before it finally reaches the Belgian investor.
 This would leave us with a mere 49% of the original dividend.
 Luckily, there is a [US - Belgium double tax treaty](https://www.irs.gov/pub/irs-trty/belgiumtt06.pdf "US Belgium double tax treaty") which reduces the withholding tax of the US to 15%, but that still leaves us with only 59,5% of the original dividend.

 When you invest in an ETF, the situation gets even more complicated.
 There are now multiple levels of taxation:
-- The first level of taxation is at the source of the dividends.
+- The first level of taxation is at the **source** of the dividends.
 Like the example I just gave, dividends paid out by Apple to foreign investors would have a US withholding tax as they are a US corporation.
 The same goes for other foreign stocks: Dutch stocks will have a Dutch withholding tax, German stocks with have a German withholding tax and so on.
 - The second level is at the **ETF's country of domicile**.
-This is very important when it comes to reducing withholding taxes, as the double tax treaties that the country of domicile has with the countries where the ETF's stocks are based will determine how much of the dividends you will be able to keep.
+This is very important when it comes to reducing withholding taxes, as the double tax treaties that the fund's domicile country has with the countries where the fund's stocks are based will determine how much of the dividends you will be able to keep.
 This is also the reason why so many ETFs are domiciled in Ireland, because Ireland has a tax treaty with the US which reduces the withholding tax on the US side to 15% and Ireland itself does not tax dividends at all.
 Ireland also has favourable tax treaties with most countries.
-- The third and last level of taxation is the Belgian withholding tax when the dividends get paid out to you.
+- The third and last level of taxation is the **Belgian withholding tax** when the dividends get paid out to you.
 As mentioned before, you can avoid this withholding tax by opting for an accumulating ETF instead of a distributing ETF.

 Lastly, there is also a 30% withholding tax on any capital gains made from selling bonds.
 If you're investing in a fund that holds bonds, then the tax is applicable on the bonds part of the fund only if bonds make up 10% or more of the fund's portfolio.
 Ultimately, even though bonds are a good way to diversify a portfolio, the withholding taxes on their capital gains and coupons (interests collected from bonds) make them fairly useless, which is also why I won't be discussing them any further.